 Because we had opted to pay a few dollars extra per month for rental car coverage, the insurance agent informed me we were covered for up to $30 of rental car fees per day.
-She called ahead to the closest rental car company and made sure a rental car was ready for pickup.
+She called the closest rental car company and made sure a rental car was ready for pickup.
 After swiping our card for a refundable deposit of $100, we drove away in the car that would be ours for the next two weeks for the bargain price of $0.

 Receiving the call

 For the next few days, we anxiously waited to hear if our car was considered totaled, and on the fourth day, we received the call.
 The appraiser informed us the cost of repairing the damage was greater than the value of the car.
 In other words, it would make more financial sense for our insurance company to write us a check for the value of the car than it would be for them to pay to have it repaired.
 After researching car values on Kelley Blue Book and a few other sites, I called him back and agreed to the appraisal.
-Because we owned the car in full, he told me that the check would be in the mail and our $300 deductible would be subtracted from the total.
+Because we owned the car in full, he told me the check would come in the mail and our $300 deductible would be subtracted from the total.

 Purchasing our new car